Tutorial to discuss steps on how to install Anaconda 5.3 and configure OpenCv3.2 in Anaconda 5.3 for python 3.6.

-After completing these steps I am sure you can use anaconda/Python2.7 and OpenCv with extra modules.
+After completing these steps I am sure you can use anaconda/Python3 and OpenCv 3.2.

 1].
 Download the Anaconda according to your system configuration from below link.